 We are currently working with our partner schools in Melbourne (Australia) to develop a school-wide culture of critical and creative thinking.
 Please contact us if your school is interested in participating.

-We run unique professional development programs for teachers, and acclaimed student programs for the primary and junior secondary school years.
+We run unique professional development programs for primary and secondary teachers, and acclaimed student workshop programs for all year levels (P – 12).

 - Our professional development programs empower teachers with the knowledge and skills they need to confidently facilitate philosophical enquiry in the classroom.